odinuv/web/en/apv/walkthrough/database/index.md

 SELECT * FROM location ORDER BY city DESC, street_name DESC
 {% endhighlight %}

+Important: If you omit the `ORDER BY` statement, the rows in the result are ordered randomly.
+You should therefore use defined ordering for every SELECT whose result is displayed to the end-user.

 ## Task -- Insert
 Insert a person named *Karl Oshiro*, with nickname *hiromi*, gender = 'male' and height = 180.